fac26/week-10-12-TFB-Eric-gild/README.md

 #### Did your team work effectively?

-Clear communication when creating the Kanban board made us more effective at meeting tasks and completing them, timeboxing tasks enabled us to laser focus and not fall down rabbit holes, pair programming meant we could rely on one another when hitting challenges.
+Clear communication when creating the Kanban board made us more effective at meeting tasks and completing them; timeboxing tasks enabled us to laser focus and not fall down rabbit holes; pair programming meant that we could rely on one another when hitting challenges.

 #### What would you do differently next time?

-Ask for help earlier rather then struggle by ourselves and make best use of mentors and Discord help and soloutions channel.
-Read documentation more thourougly before starting work rather than being put off by it's dense and sometimes messy nature.
+Asking for help earlier rather then struggle by ourselves, and make best use of mentors and the Discord help and solutions channel.
+Read documentation more thorougly before starting work rather than being put off by its dense and sometimes messy nature.

 </details>